 That should spell a pretty clear reality to licensed financial professionals across California and the rest of the country.
 The profession is unquestionably under an unprecedented level of regulatory scrutiny.
 The potential downsides for any given adviser or brokerage firm are greater than ever before.

-Industry professionals with questions or concerns regarding liability, their valued licenses or a related matter might reasonably want to confer with attorneys from the Century Law Group (with offices spanning California).
+Industry professionals with questions or concerns regarding liability, their valued licenses or a related matter might reasonably want to confer with attorneys from the Century Law Group, LLP (with offices spanning California).
 As we note on our website, the firm “specializes in the defense of financial professionals involved in FINRA hearings as well as other professional liability defense.”